zsofiaviola/skycast-flask-docker/README.md

 ```

 📌 Notes
-The .env file is ignored by Git (.gitignore) so your API key will not be uploaded to GitHub.

 Make sure you have a valid API key from OpenWeatherMap.
 The app runs on http://localhost:5000 by default.